usnistgov/NetSimulyzer-ns3-module/doc/source/colors.rst

 Color3
 ------

-Representation of three component color (Red, Green, & Blue).
+Representation of three component color (Red, Green, and Blue).
 Each component may be set by the public member or by the constructor.